NisargPipaliya/TicTacToe/README.md

     - X, O -> Integer variable to keep track of number of moves made
     - Scanner Object -> to take input in all the methods
     - EmptyCells -> set of integers between 1 to 9, randomly
-    - playGame -> boolean variable indicating that should continue playing game or not
+    - playGame -> boolean variable indicating that should continue playing old.game or not
 - ### Methods
   - initEmptyCells()
     - Initialize emptyCells set